Almost any marketer can agree they want more traffic on their website.

 - Promote Those Share Buttons

 Here’s a simple thing you can do to double your traffic that almost seems a little too simple.
+Social sharing is a buzz and very effective.
 Do you have sharing buttons on your site?
 Here’s what we’re talking about.

 Photo courtesy of AccuWeb Hosting